sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 ```

 The ones that don't require a `Profunctor` are using a concrete type that is shaped like a profunctor, for example the `Function` type
-that takes two type parameters like the `Produnctor`.
+that takes two type parameters like the `Profunctor`.

 ```scala
 type Function[-A, +B] = Function1[A, B]